ThiagoPanini/terraglue/docs/mkdocs/story.md

 ???+ danger "The AWS sandbox account problem"
     Well, remember as a said at the beginning of the story that I had in my hands an AWS sandbox account?
 By sandbox account I mean a temporary environment that shuts down after a few hours.

-    And that's was the first big problem: I needed to recreate ALL componentes of the final diagram every single day.
+    And that's was the first big problem: I needed to recreate ALL components of the final diagram every single day.

 ???+ danger "The huge manual effort"
     As you can imagine, I spent almost one hour setting up things every time I wanted to practice with Glue.
 It was a huge manual effort and that was just almost half of the sandbox life time.